Unboxed-Software/solana-course/content/interact-with-wallets.md

 ### 5. Create button to ping program

-Now that our app can connect to the Phantom wallet, let’s make the “Ping” button actually do something.
+Now that our app can connect to the Phantom wallet, let’s make the “Ping!” button actually do something.

 Start by opening the `PingButton.tsx` file.
 We’re going to replace the `console.log` inside of `onClick` with the code that creates a transaction and submits it to the Phantom extension for the end user’s approval.